tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 The group excitedly poured into the gaming lounge when the doors opened.
 A few were trash talking each other, boasting about how well they would do that day.

-Zane walked in with a smile "Hey everybody!
+Zane walked in cheerily "Hey everybody!
 Easy now, there will be time enough for competition later..." gesturing to those who had been arguing.

 'Today each of you will be testing the core feature of the game... generative combat!" a murmur formed around the room evidently wondering what he meant by *generative* combat.
 He picked up on it and explained that today we would be testing the games single player mode.
 He said the game was able to generate new levels every time we played.
-To be honest most of the group was skeptical; we had seen other games with procedurally generated quests.
+It was clear most of the group was skeptical; we had seen other games with procedurally generated quests.

 After Zane was done his spiel I clicked on the single player icon.
 The game spared no time in getting to the point.